johnhargestam/brand-specific-styling/README.md

   });
 });
 ```
 **However**, webpack will by design create meaningless chunks of roughly 1 kB for each resulting dynamic import, that all get loaded by the main script run by the client.
-Even if this could be prevented, a dynamic approch could add unnecessary complexity as soon as we want to exlude some combination of all the parameters.
+Even if this could be prevented, a dynamic approach could add unnecessary complexity as soon as we want to exclude some combination of all the parameters.

 ## Try it out
 ```